XuZhang480/Selective-Mode-Connectivity/README.md

 # Usage

-The code in this repository implements both the RMC ERMC and SRMC .
+The code in this repository implements the SMC .

 ## Curve Finding